harkaranbrar/Astroids/README.md

 ISSUES 👎

-1. Sounds are not working when stikes with rocks
+1. Game over function is not implement yet.
+2. Decrease the health to - infinty.
+3. issues with main menu.

 IN PROGRESS 🎱
 1. Networking for multiplayer.
+2. Graphics
-2. Save file
+3. Save file
-3. Good main menu
+4. Good main menu
-4. Many more
+5 .
+Many more

 Team members - Jordan,David,Darin and Harkaran